ciscoheat/superforms-web/src/routes/concepts/nested-data/+page.md

 > When `dataType` is set to `'json'`, the `onSubmit` event will contain `FormData`, but it cannot be used to modify the posted data.
 You need to set or update `$form`, or in special cases, use [jsonData in onSubmit](/concepts/events#jsondata).<br><br>This also means that the `disabled` attribute, which normally prevents input fields from being submitted, will not have that effect.
 Everything in `$form` will be posted when `dataType` is set to `'json'`.

+## Requirements

+The requirements for nested data to work are as follows:

+1. **JavaScript is enabled in the browser.**
+2. **The form has the Superforms [use:enhance](/concepts/enhance) applied.**

+## Modifying the form programmatically

-Modifying the `form` store programmatically is easy, you can assign `$form.field = ...` directly, but note that this will taint the affected fields.
+To modify the form in code, you can assign `$form.field = ...` directly, but note that this will taint the affected fields.
 If you want to prevent the form from being tainted, you can use `form.update` with an extra option:

 ```ts
 form.update(